agwoska/hexiwear_apps/Hexi_fullsensor2/README.md

 **Use MBED OS 5.12!**

-Flash compiled binary from the Mbed IDE onto the Hexiwear device and press the 'reset MK64' buttonon the development board to load/reset.
+Flash compiled binary from the Mbed IDE onto the Hexiwear device and press the 'reset MK64' button the development board to load/reset.

 The left and right buttons on the bottom will switch between sensors.
 Going right only will give you the following order which will repeat: